peterino2/mizu-lang/docs/source/intro.md

             }
         }

-        flow check_visible {

-            // outside of a block, the code can be thought of as running in parallel }
-    }

         // dirty flows and flows with priority = low
         // do not contribute to data packing hints and are naive dirty flow update